Siria-Catherine-Iniguez-Brito/Master-Ingenieria-Matematica-UCM-2025-2026/Courses/Foundation-Courses/FC_README.md

 ## ℹ️ Additional Note

-The remaining foundation courses **were not part of my academic pathway**, and therefore **no materials or documentation** for them are included in this folder.
+The other foundation courses listed above were not part of my assigned academic pathway, therefore this repository does not include any materials or documentation.

 ---